 Home ownership Affordability

-Much of the region, especially neighborhoods closer to Portland’s city center, has become increasingly less affordable for middle-income home buyers.
-Single-family home affordability is based on a number of factors in addition to the actual sales price for a home.
-These factors include the household’s income, the down payment required, current interest rates, utilities, and property tax.
-The map to the right shows the percent of income spent on housing for a household earning the region’s median family income for a family of 4 in the given year.
+Much of the region, especially neighborhoods closer to Portland’s city center, has become increasingly less affordable for middle-income home buyers since 2012.
+The map to the right shows the percent of income spent on housing for a household earning the region’s median family income for a family of four in the given year.
 Areas shaded green are locations considered affordable for these households, as they require 30% or less of a household’s income.
 Areas shaded red are considered unaffordable.
 Over time, affordability changes as incomes, interest rates, and home sales prices change.

-The 2000 to 2015 period shows two full housing cycles; while housing became more affordable from 2000 to 2004, by 2007 affordability was even worse than today given high interest rates.
+The 2000 to 2015 period shows two full housing cycles; while housing became more affordable from 2000 to 2004, by 2007 affordable home ownership had become more challenging that it is today given relatively high interest rates.
 By 2011 at the bottom of the recession, housing once again trended towards being more affordable.
 If these trends continue at their current rates it is likely housing will become only more unaffordable again by 2020.

 Displacement Vulnerability

-Between 1990 and 2014, more census tracts have become vulnerable to displacement.
-If current trends continue, vulnerability will only increase by 2020.
-The map identifies census tracts that contain higher-than-average percentages of populations that are vulnerable to changes in housing costs and are at a greater risk for involuntary, market-driven displacement.
+Between 1990 and 2014, a larger share of the Portland metro area’s population has the characteristics that suggest that they are vulnerable to displacement from their neighborhoods because of changing housing market dynamics.
+And, the households with those characteristics are increasingly concentrated at the edges of the region, rather than in its center.
 Consistent with the City of Portland’s Gentrification and Displacement Study methodology, vulnerable populations are defined as: households renting versus owning, belonging to communities of color, not having a college degree, and being lower income.
 Census tracts with three or four of the risk factors are considered at risk for housing displacement.
 Over the period, displacement vulnerability scores fluctuated as demographics shifted.
 Many of the East Portland neighborhoods which were vulnerable to displacement in the 1990s have since become less vulnerable as housing prices rose and lower-income residents moved farther away from city center.
 This change is particularly dramatic in inner Northeast Portland, which was a vulnerable area in the 1990s and by 2020 is projected to have zero to one factors of displacement vulnerability.

 Housing Tenure

-Homeownership is the single largest asset most households own and a key strategy for wealth building.
-In additional to the economic benefits of homeownership, homeowners also experience greater housing stability, increased civic participation, and improved educational outcomes for children.
+Homeownership is the single largest asset most households own and a key strategy for household wealth building.
+In addition to the economic benefits of homeownership, homeowners also experience greater housing stability, increased civic participation, and improved educational outcomes for children.
 The map to the left shows the percentage of households who own their own home, with the darkest areas having the highest homeownership rates.
 Homeownership rates are projected to decrease across much of the region by 2020, especially in neighborhoods closer to Portland’s city center.